Pharmazeutische und biowissenschaftliche Produktion: Haben Sie alles unter Kontrolle?

 More from e2open

-Supply collaboration from e2open gives you the ability to manage outsourced manufacturing with the same visibility you have with internal operations.
+Supply collaboration from e2open allows you to manage outsourced manufacturing with the same visibility you have with internal operations.

 Mehr erfahren